ThomasHadfield/Test-11ty/src/projects/monica-beckett.md

 ---

-layout: layouts/base-project.njk
-tag: project
+date: 2025-01-03

 title: Monica Beckett
-subject: branding
+subject: Brand Identity & Website

 description: Monica is an interior designer from Toronto, Canada.
 A simple brand identity was created to live beside and help showcase her work when being presented within her portfolio.
 The new brand suits her clean style and